Article: Finasteride Topical Solution - What is the Perfect Dose?

 • Group 2 - Received 1.0ml placebo twice daily

-Blood samples revealed no significant change in plasma levels of total testosterone, free testosterone, and DHT between the groups.
+Blood samples showed no significant differences in plasma levels of total testosterone, free testosterone, or DHT between the groups.

-At sixth months, the researchers observed a significant decrease in the rate of hair loss in the topical Finasteride compared to the placebo group.
+At sixteen months, the researchers observed a significant decrease in hair loss in Group 1 compared with the placebo group.

 Systemic exposure to topical Finasteride can occur due to:

 • Drawing too much into the dropper.
-Finasteride has a dose-dependant response curve so a little extra Finasteride can produce a big response,
+Finasteride has a dose-dependent response curve, so a little extra Finasteride can produce a big response.

 • The strength/dose is too high for the individual,

 • The formulation.
-Hydroalcoholic formulations have been found to improve the absorption of Finasteride compared to Liposomal and aqueous (water) formulations.
+Alcoholic and hydroalcoholic formulations have been found to improve the absorption of Finasteride compared to Liposomal and aqueous (water) formulations.
 It is thought that alcohol disrupts the surface of the skin, allowing better drug penetration.

 • The frequency - twice daily application has shown to have a larger impact on serum DHT and therefore daily application is preferred.